Best Health Insurance Options for Early Retirees (Pre-Medicare)

 Medicaid for Low-Income Retirees

-If your income is below 138% FPL in Medicaid-expansion states, you may qualify for low-cost, comprehensive coverage.
-Check your state’s eligibility rules.
+In Medicaid-expansion states, those under the state’s income threshold may qualify for low-cost, comprehensive coverage.
+Check your state’s eligibility page for details.

 Short-Term Plans (Last Resort)